chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {%- set profile %}{% include 'components/about/ckn-profile.njk' %}{% endset -%}
 {{- profile | htmlmin | safe }}

-As a kid, I spent hours on Microsoft Paint, until I discovered Photoshop (with a *totally* valid licence).
+As a kid, I spent hours on Microsoft Paint, until I discovered Photoshop (I had a *totally* valid licence).
 I learned some code to customise MySpace pages, and eventually made my own website.
 I even paid for domains and hosting, and proclamed myself "webmaster" before I even had zits — the hubris.
-After graduating, I **studied graphic design** for 4 years, then did some freelancing mixing graphic design, video editing, and code for a few years with neat clients, before focusing on web development.
+After graduating, I **studied graphic design** for 4 years, then did some freelancing, juggling between graphic design, video editing, and code for a few years with neat clients, before focusing on web development.

 </div>